 Accessing the Duke University network

-- Every member of your team that will be updating site content on the Duke network will need a "Guest Account."
+- Every member of your team that will be updating website content on the Duke network will need a "Guest Account."
 Note that will log all activity on our network.
 You "own" all activity our system associates with your Guest Account, so be sure that everyone on your team procures a Guest Account.

 - To learn more you can read about our guest policy here, guest access to Duke resources here, and when you're ready, your Duke contact may request your guest account here